Dichomeris cyprophanes

-Dichomeris cyprophanes is a moth in the family Gelechiidae.
+Dichomeris cyprophanes is a moth belonging to the family Gelechiidae.
 It was described by Edward Meyrick in 1918.
-It is found in the South African province of KwaZulu-Natal.
+This species is found in the South African province of KwaZulu-Natal.

 The wingspan is 14–15 mm.
 The forewings are deep blue purple, towards the apex and termen becoming bright coppery.
 There is a faint oblique coppery strigula on the costa at three-fourths.
 The hindwings are grey.